remyxai/VQASynth/README.md

 *:construction: This repository is currently under construction.*

-VQASynth is a framework for applying image processing pipelines to synthesize VQA datasets and for popular multimodal models.
+Use VQASynth pipelines to synthesize VQA datasets for boosting multimodal reasoning.

 ## Getting Started